 Well educated in DUI defense tactics.
 Mr. Lawrence obtained a law degree with a criminal practice certificate at the University of Oregon, School of Law.
 Trained specifically in DUI defense through Oregon Law’s hands-on DUI defense clinic, he began practicing DUI defense during law school and graduated with a firm grasp on DUI case strategy.
-Mr. Lawrence has been an Everett DUI lawyer representing cases with passion ever since.
+Mr. Lawrence has been a DUI lawyer representing cases with passion ever since.

-Can you get a dui for driving high?
+Can you get a DUI for driving high?

 It goes without saying that driving while high on marijuana is a bad idea.
 It is also illegal in all 50 states.
 Arresting a person for driving while drunk (on alcohol) is relatively straight forward.
-Washingtion State has set a blood alcohol level of .08 as the breakpoint for determining intoxication.
+Washington State has set a blood alcohol level of .08 as the breakpoint for determining intoxication.
 (However, a person can be convicted of drunk driving at lower levels.)

 Marijuana is very different because the active ingredient, called THC, is stored in the fat cells of the body and may remain present for months after ingesting the drug.
 Blood levels of THC are not the best predictor of being “under the influence”.

 Is driving high in Washington illegal?

 Washington State has a blood limit of 5 nanograms of active THC per milliliter of blood.
 While blood levels of THC are not the best predictor of impairment it is very difficult to find a cut and dry test and Washington State has opted to use unreliable measurement.

 How long after getting high can you drive?